-You can make this cake in a square baker if you’re serving up to nine people, or double it for a party (see the final recipe note for details).
+You can make this cake in a square baker if you’re serving up to nine people, or double it for a party.
+It also makes a great layer cake or cupcakes.
+See the final recipe notes for details.

 No one will guess, but this cake is actually naturally sweetened with honey or maple syrup, and made entirely with whole grain flour.
 So, it’s more nutritiously redeeming than your average banana cake, although I’m not sure anything qualifies as “healthy” once it’s topped with cream cheese frosting.

 My thoughts here?
 Special occasions call for special treats, and I really love homemade cream cheese frosting.
 It’s definitely better than store-bought tubs of frosting, which are full of processed ingredients and preservatives.
 Did you know that you can make your own powdered sugar out of organic cane sugar?
 That’s what I did for this cake.